ckipp01/stream/notes/stream-ideas.md

 ## nvim-metals things

 ## NeoVim things
-    - Can we stop the client multiple times without the force happening?
     - Add in ability to pass in a function to display virtual text
         - https://github.com/neovim/neovim/issues/13860